great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_configuredassetfilesystemdataconnector.rst

   - Understand the basics of Datasources in 0.13 and later.
   - Learned how to use ``test_yaml_config``

-Great Expectations provides two ``DataConnector`` classes for connecting to file-system-like data:
+Great Expectations provides two ``DataConnector`` classes for connecting to file-system-like data.
+This includes files on disk, but also things like S3 object stores, etc:

     - A ``ConfiguredAssetFilesSystemDataconnector`` requires an explicit listing of each DataAsset you want to connect to.
 This allows more fine-tuning, but also requires more setup.
     - An ``InferredAssetFileSystemDataConnector`` infers ``data_asset_name`` by using a regex that takes advantage of patterns that exist in the filename or folder structure.

-If you're not sure which one to use, please check out :ref:`Which DataConnector should I use? <which_data_connector_should_i_use>`
+If you're not sure which one to use, please check out :ref:`How to choose which DataConnector to use. <which_data_connector_to_use>`

 Set up a Datasource
 -------------------